 Overall, last season was a success for both Manchester City and Liverpool.
 In Pep Guardiola’s second season in charge, Manchester City stormed their way to the league title by beating every team in the league at least once and reaching a record 100 points!
-Liverpool on the other hand only managed to secure a top four finish but did manage to make it to the final of the Champions League where they were denied their sixth Champions League trophy following a 3-1 defeat to Real Madrid in the final.
+Liverpool on the other hand only managed to secure a top-four finish but did manage to make it to the final of the Champions League where they were denied their sixth Champions League trophy following a 3-1 defeat to Real Madrid in the final.

-Although both teams experienced different success in the league last season, the Premier League odds that are currently available suggest that Liverpool have a very good chance of wining the league over the current league champions.
+Although both teams experienced different success in the league last season, the Premier League odds that are currently available suggest that Liverpool have a very good chance of winning the league over the current league champions.

-Here are 5 reasons why Liverpool can win their first ever Premier League title this season.
+Here are 5 reasons why Liverpool can win their first-ever Premier League title this season.

 The Attacking Trio

-After Manchester City, Liverpool were the second highest scorers in the league, finding the back of the net 84 times.
+After Manchester City, Liverpool were the second-highest scorers in the league, finding the back of the net 84 times.
 This record was primarily due to the attacking talents of Sadio Mane, Roberto Firmino and Mohamed Salah.
 Although Salah grabbed the headlines by scoring 44 goals in all competitions, all three players were integral to Liverpool’s success last season.

 It seems like this season will be no different as all three players have picked up from where they left off, scoring seven of the nine goals that Liverpool have scored this season.
 Like last season, it is extremely likely that Liverpool will need to rely on these three players if they are to have any chance of winning the league.